alnabid/alnabid/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+# I'm, in short, just nabid.
+17 years right now.

 As I'm writing this, my head is empty, yet full of thoughts I can't translate to human language.

-btw i do coding and stuff, probably lol
+btw i do coding and stuff, probably lol ok so i do html, css

+I wanna leave all these and become batman one day :weary: